hyperledger/fabric-sdk-go/README.md

 The packages intended for end developer usage are within the pkg/client folder along with the main SDK package (pkg/fabsdk).

+If you wish to use the Fabric 'Gateway' programming model, then the API is in the pkg/gateway folder.

 ### Examples

 - [E2E Test](test/integration/e2e/end_to_end.go): Basic example that uses SDK to query and execute transaction